 If you meet criteria but your organisation is not a part of IAPT service, you will need to fund an IPT training yourself or look for funding from your organsiation.

 Cost (if not eligible for funding): £3,500 per trainee (including cost of the supervision)

 Please note: Deadline for applications is Mon 4th Nov 2019.

 This is an approximately 9-12 months CPD course made up of a five day didactic training (on the above dates) plus one follow up day 3 months later (follow up date to be confirmed).
 The initial training days are followed by weekly supervision (4 IPT cases, 16 sessions each – all sessions recorded).

-The training has been commissioned by Health Education England for the Yorkshire and the Humber and North West region and will be provided by Dr Roslyn Law for IPTUK at the Northern School of Child and Adolescent Psychotherapy (NSCAP) in Leeds.
+The training has been commissioned by Health Education England for the Yorkshire and the Humber and North West region and will be provided by Dr Roslyn Law for IPTUK.

 Who is eligible for the Training?

-IPT training is available to therapists from all disciplines who are in existing employment in an organisation delivering IAPT services in Yorkshire and Humber and North West region, who have already had extensive experience of working in mental health and who have previous experience of delivering psychological therapy.
+IPT training is available to therapists from all disciplines who are in existing employment in an organisation delivering IAPT services in Yorkshire and Humber, and North West regions, who have already had extensive experience of working in mental health and who have previous experience of delivering psychological therapy.

 In order to be eligible to apply for the IAPT IPT practitioner course you must have a mental health professional qualification; the equivalent of at least two years post qualification full time experience working as a psychological therapist, preferably treating depression, and current access to a continuous caseload presenting with moderate to severe depression.
 The IPT course does not provide training suitable for candidates who are seeking initial training as a therapist, and assumes a high level of existing therapeutic competence and experience.